janmonschke/diffsync/README.md

 The [diffsync-todos app](https://github.com/janmonschke/diffsync-todos) provides an example client-side integration of diffsync into a todo list application.
 Check it out to find out how to integrate it into your existing application.
 In a nutshell, it makes use of `Object.observe` (and a polyfill for it) to track changes from within the app that are then synced to the server.

+As a third optional parameter you can pass an options object to the constructor, that will then be applied to the internal diff-library.
+For a list of options, please check <https://github.com/benjamine/jsondiffpatch#options>.

 ### Server

 Setting up the server in a very minimal way (with express):